History of Wolverhampton Wanderers F.C.: Decline and rescue

 Wolves went through a bad spell in the 1980s.
 The Molineux Street stand, built in 1932, was demolished, along with 71 terraced houses on Molineux Street, in 1979, and a new stand built at a cost of £1½ million ready for the 1979–80 season.
 However, the cost of this redevelopment, combined with the economic recession of the early-1980s (which hit match attendances hard), triggered serious financial difficulties for the club.
-These difficulties almost resulted in the club's extinction in 1982.
-The club was acquired by the Bhatti brothers, who did not invest in the club, and three consecutive relegations in 1984, 1985 and 1986 saw a financially moribund Wolves slide into the Fourth Division for the first time in the club's history.
-By 1986 the club's existence was in doubt and two sides of the by now decaying Molineux stadium were condemned and closed to spectators; however, the Bhattis finally relinquished ownership of the club at this point and the rehabilitation of the club started.

 The 1980s had not begun badly for Wolves.
 The club won the Football League Cup and finished sixth in the First Division in the 1979–80 season.
 They also reached the FA Cup semi-finals in 1981, as they had also achieved in 1979.
 When John Barnwell, who had suffered serious injuries in a car crash in 1979, felt obliged to resign as manager in 1982, Wolves made an attempt to recruit Alex Ferguson, manager of the successful Scottish side Aberdeen, as Barnwell's successor.
 However, the club was in poor financial health and Ferguson had no desire to leave the Scottish club.
 He declined the offer and Graham Hawkins was appointed instead.
 Meanwhile, Ferguson enjoyed another four years of success with Aberdeen before he moved to England to take over at Manchester United where he remained until 2013.

 Wolves were relegated to the Second Division at the end of the 1981–82 season, and then almost went out of business just before the start of the 1982–83 season with £2½ million debts.
-The club was saved from liquidation when former player Derek Dougan helped formalise a takeover deal as a front man for the Bhatti brothers.
+After a shareholders’ rebellion against Harry Marshall led by Wolverhampton insurance-broker Roger Jeffrey Hipkiss, the club was saved from liquidation when Hipkiss's close friend and the club's former player Derek Dougan helped formalise a takeover deal as a front man for the Saudi Bhatti brothers.
 Promotion back to the First Division was achieved (as runners-up) at the first attempt.
+However, the Bhattis did not invest in the club, and three consecutive relegations in 1984, 1985 and 1986 saw a financially moribund Wolves slide into the Fourth Division for the first time in the club's history.
+By 1986 the club's existence was in doubt and two sides of the by now decaying Molineux stadium were condemned and closed to spectators; however, the Bhattis finally relinquished ownership of the club at this point and the rehabilitation of the club started.